shaurya-src/web-portfolio/README.md

 ## <a name="requirements"> Requirements

+- HTML
-- Xcode 10.2.1
+- CSS
-- Swift 5.0
+- JavaScript

 ## <a name="installation"> Installation

-Follow these steps to use *this project*.
+Follow these steps to use *this portfolio* as a template.

-1. Clone the repository.
+1. Clone the repository (`git clone https://github.com/shaurya-src/shaurya-src.github.io.git`)
-2. Lorem ipsum
+2. Add the required Assets in the directory
+3. Change details/content of the portfolio in `index.html` file
+4. Push changes after initiating personal repo (`git push -u origin main`)
+5. Host the website

 ## <a name="contri"> Contribute